OAuth for Remote MCP Servers

 participant G as Google

-Note over CLI,G: The client runs on the user's machine, behind the VPN
+Note over CLI,G: The client runs on the user's machine

 CLI->>MM: POST /oauth/register (loopback redirect_uri)